uvaai/ml1/_schedules/3 ML Electives/index.md

 feature on the main [minor AI website](https://minai.proglab.nl/), using the question mark symbol in the top right corner of that page.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
 Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
 For your location, please list the table you are working at, so the TA handling your question knows where to find you when it is your turn.

 The hours are scheduled as follows:

-* Monday: 13:30 to 16:00.
-* Tuesday - Friday: 10:00 to 12:30
+* In general, assistance hours are from 10:00 to 12:30

-### Office hours

-Students in the minor AI, as with any minor, tend to come from very diverse backgrounds, which makes a traditional centralized lecture aimed at all students difficult.
-So, instead the course content is mainly presented using theory videos and reading material, while the staff is also frequently available for questions.

-Every module there will be at least one planned set of office hours, where you can ask the staff any questions you might have about theoretical parts of the course.
-The schedule for these office hours can be found as part of the daily schedule for the module.
-The office hours will always be together with the practical assistance hours in the main room L0.10.

-During the office hours, you can use the same "Assistance" feature to ask any further explanations on the theory of that module.
-Simply start your question description with "[00]" to indicate it is for staff.
-If these explanations are relevant relevant for a larger number of students, they might be covered on the board, but in general, questions will be answered individually or in smaller groups.
-The office hours can also be used for any other matters you might want to discuss with staff, such as personal matters or an alternate planning.

-### Email the staff

-If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <ai@proglab.nl>
+* On Mondays there are group seminars in the morning, so the assistance hours are from 13:30 to 16:00 instead.

 ## Passing the course

 The programming and writing assignment will both be graded on a 1 to 10 scale. and at the end of the course an average for both these elements will be computed.
 The minimum satisfactory average grade from the assignments is a 4.5 and the minimum grade for the exam is also a 4.5.
 If all elements are completed satisfactorily, your final grade for the course is computed as:

     40% programming average + 20% written average + 40% exam grade